commandprompt/pgmanage-docs/src/en/02_quick_start.md

 Alternatively, the connection string may be used to establish a database connection.
 The password field is optional.
 If you leave it empty, the password prompt will be shown each time when establishing the connection.

-💡 For PostgreSQL connections, PgManage will also try to retrieve the connection password from the **.pgpass** file before showing the password prompt.
+💡 For PostgreSQL connections, Audax will also try to retrieve the connection password from the **.pgpass** file before showing the password prompt.

 There are two special connection types, which behave differently from the rest: